Walnut Stains on Your Hands? Here's How to Banish Them for Good

 What Are Walnut Stains?

 Nature of the stain: Walnut stains come from the husks of walnuts, which contain a natural dye called juglone.
-This dye is highly pigmented and can easily penetrate the skin.
+This dye has strong pigmentation that easily penetrates the skin.

 Immediate Actions to Take